1jamesthompson1/1jamesthompson1.github.io/_pages/cv.md

 #### Tasty Indian Curry, Lower Hutt - _Kitchen Hand_
 Jan 2019 - May 2019

-I was a part-time kitchen hand at Tasty Indian Curry  We operated as an efficient team of three in an often high-pressure environment.
+I was a part-time kitchen hand at Tasty Indian Curry.
+We operated as an efficient team of three in an often high-pressure environment.

-#### Coronet Peak Ski Field, Queenstown - _Snowboard Instructor_
-Jul 2020 - September 2020

-I worked as a part-time snowboard instructor for NZ SKI for the 2020 ski season.
-In this job, I worked as part of a team managing and organizing group and private lessons.
-Then I would be responsible for a group and give them safe and fun snowboard lessons.
-For this, I needed great self-management as I was mostly directing myself throughout these lessons.

 ### AWARDS/ACHIEVEMENTS

 #### Competitive snowboarding

 * 2018 I placed second overall at the NZ Junior freeride tour.
 * 2019 I placed second on the NZ Junior freeride tour, received the NZ Junior Freeride title and consequently was invited to represent New Zealand at the Junior Freeride World Championship in Austria in January 2020.
 * 2020 Placed first for New Zealand and fourth for the Junior freeride Tour Europe/Oceania.
 Competed at Jr Freeride World Championships in Kappl Austria (sadly crashed, not a great result).
 * 2020 NZ season won the NZ Junior Tour.
 * 2021 Freeride Junior World Championship placed 5th, placed 3rd for the Junior Freeride Tour Europe/Oceania region.